In this article, I will walk you through my full-proof Europe packing list to make sure that you don’t miss out on bringing anything important.

 Keep your fingers warm without sacrificing the use of your phone or other electronics.
 Gloves with a tech tip are the best for winter travel.

 Did you know that most of your head escapes through your head?
 That’s why it’s so important to wear a warm hat during winter.

 We've scoured the internet for the best ALL-AROUND travel shoe and Tropicfeel wins by far.
 We've taken ours through rivers, jungles, and cities and they're still alive and kickin'.
 Check them out below.

 Summer Packing List for Europe: Men’s Clothing

 Men, not to fear, we’ve got you covered with everything you’ll need for a European holiday as well.
 Your packing will be similar to what women need – lots of layers, good walking shoes, and a lightweight raincoat are key!

 During the summer, keep in mind that you’ll have warm days and cooler nights so this is where having lots of layers really come in handy.

 Tops & Bottoms

-It’s nice to have a dri-fit top on the days where you’ll be doing lots of physical activity like hiking to wick the sweat away and keep you feeling nice and cool.
+It’s nice to have a dri-fit top on the days when you’ll be doing lots of physical activity, like hiking, to wick the sweat away and keep you feeling nice and cool.

 Bring along a polo or two for days when you want to look a little nicer.